elias-johnson/ProjectManager/README.md

 # ProjectManager
 Currently in progress!

-CLI for accessing and managing your projects.
+Simple CLI for accessing and managing your projects.

 This script is written using Batch, a Windows text file that runs a series of commands similar to what you may use on CMD.
 This script will only work for Windows.
 It will be designed to work on Windows 11, so I'm unsure of the compatability with older Windows versions yet.